ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 Founders at Work: Stories of Startups' Early Days - Jessica Livingston

 Getting Real: The Smarter, Faster, Easier Way to Build a Successful Web Application - Jason Fried

-The Four Steps to the Epiphany - Steve Blank

 ## Dharma books